Peak District Yoga & Nutrition Retreat

 If you are ace at yoga, that’s totally cool, but it’s not a prerequisite.

-Our retreats attract like-minded individuals so you’ll probably just end up making some new friends.
+Our retreats attract like-minded individuals so you’ll probably just end up making new friends. -

 There are a couple of options: